forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config/config.md

 ## `telemetry`

-This section allows to configure the telemetry details of Juno.
+This section allows to configure the telemetry details of BDJuno.

 | Attribute | Type | Description | Example |
 | :-------: | :---: | :--------- | :------ |